GMP Services

 GMP is a major quality control strategy with emphasis on the “process quality”.
 The objective of GMP is to follow quality standards.
 Quality alone cannot be sufficiently tested to the product.

-Our company is specialized in the qualification of process equipment and analytical instruments, and in the validation of bioprocessing, bioanalytical test methods and bioassay procedures.
+Our company specializes in the qualification of process equipment and analytical instruments, and in validation of bioprocessing, bioanalytical test methods and bioassay procedures.

 We are contributing to regulatory requirements for GMP release of samples according to customer’s needs and exigencies.